 Argyris's Maturity-Immaturity Continuum

-Literature on Concept of Argyris's Maturity-Immaturity Continuum
+Understanding Argyris's Maturity-Immaturity Continuum

-Chris Argyris, a behavioral scientist, proposes that humans have certain natural development sequence that could either be enhanced or thwarted by the organization.
+Chris Argyris Opens in new window, a behavioral scientist, proposes that humans have certain natural development sequence that could either be enhanced or thwarted by the organization.
 Like Maslow with his earlier (1943) motivational theory, Argyris felt that growth was a natural and healthy experience for people.
 He proposes that all people progress from a very immature, dependent personality to a mature, independent one.

 According to Argyris, many organizations prevent their employees from reaching these desired states of a mature, independent personality through their overreliance on rules, procedures, and rigid formal structures.
 In other words, a person’s innate desire to become mature and independent is squelched by management principles that seek to keep employees in a dependent state.